GoogleCloudPlatform/fda-mystudies/Terraform/README.md

-# FDA MyStudies Terraform Infrastructure
+# Deploy FDA MyStudies using Terraform

-These directories define the entire GCP infrastructure app to run the FDA MyStudies application.
+These directories define the entire infrastructure necessary to run FDA MyStudies on Google Cloud.

+This Terraform deployment is an adaptation of Google Cloud's [HIPAA-aligned architecture](https://cloud.google.com/solutions/architecture-hipaa-aligned-project).
+This approach to project configuration and deployment is explained in the ["Setting up a HIPAA-aligned project"](https://cloud.google.com/solutions/setting-up-a-hipaa-aligned-project) solution guide.

+This document provides instructions for deploying FDA MyStudies on Google Cloud in using infrastrucutre-as-code in approximately 1 hour.
+A video tutorial that walks the user through these steps is available upon request.

 ## Prerequisites